 The financial assistance from SAMRIDH is helping ChildFund India to launch a sustainable network model to improve awareness on COVID-19 and increase uptake of vaccination in target geographies.
 This partnership has also enabled ChildFund to unlock additional capital to operationalize and upgrade medical support and child friendly centres, under Central and State government schemes.
 In addition, through this collaboration they will also pilot a tele-medicine solution for remote locations.

 The scientific community has reached a strong consensus that the pediatric population can be at greater risk to contract COVID-19 infection as they are not vaccinated against the disease.
-Further, in India, about 37% of under-five children are underweight, 39% are stunted, and many more suffer from diabetes, asthma, chronic lung disease, sickle cell disease, or immunosuppression, indicating high prevalence of comorbities among them.
-Given the vulnerability of pediatric population to COVID-19, it is crucial to strengthen the capacity and preparedness of the health systems to manage COVID-19 cases among children.
+Given the vulnerability of the pediatric population to COVID-19, it is crucial to strengthen the capacity and preparedness of the health systems to manage COVID-19 cases among children.